jumaallan/android-mpesa-api/README.md

 > This version only offers the MPESA Express (STKPush) Support.

 > I will be having Kotlin support soon also, as well as examples!
+> If you were using '1.0.0', be warned that version '1.0.1' breaks the code.
+Look at the updated example

 ## Getting Started
 These instructions will help you set up this library easily on your current project and working in no time.
 You only need a few configurations to start working!